Mungage/Roachlife/readme.md

 This readme will continously document the game's development.

 # List of overall goals
-1. Add entities
-2. Add a traversable map
-3. Make the entities movable inside the game
+1. Make players and entities spawn on the map
+2. Implement FOV in the game.
+3. Update the UML class model

 # Current goal
-1. Implement my own procedural map generator
-2. Refactor the code and change casing to underscores
+1. Make player and entities spawn on the map

 # Required parts for current goal
-1. mapGenerator
+1. Generic Entities
-2. entities
+2. Spawning every entity in a list on the map.
-3. game map
+3. Making the game map render each entity.

 # Continuously updated list of steps
 1. Create functionality to draw the room objects